David Whetham

 David Glenn Whetham is Professor of Ethics and the Military Profession in the Defence Studies Department of King’s College London.

 His teaching and research over the last ten years has been primarily focused on understanding the impact of technology on the normative environment, and improving the provision of military ethics education and training both in the UK and internationally.

 Early life and education

 Whetham was born in Winchester, Hampshire, and attended secondary school at Wootton Bassett.
 He completed a B.A. in Philosophy at the London School of Economics, focusing on political philosophy and international relations.
-He later obtained a Masters Degree in War Studies from King’s College, London, before gaining a Ph.D. in War Studies.
+He later obtained a master's degree in War Studies from King’s College, London, before gaining a Ph.D. in War Studies.
 While completing his PhD, Whetham worked as a taxi driver, a BBC researcher and with the OSCE in Kosovo, supporting the 2001 and 2002 elections, before joining King’s as a permanent member of staff in 2003.
 He was awarded his personal chair in 2018.